StanfordVL/CS131_release/spring_2026/project1_release/README.md

 Read through the notebooks to get a sense of which one might interest you the most.
 Select **one** of the following topics to complete the notebook:

-- Option A: Filter and Object Detection (Lecture )
+- Option A: Filter and Object Detection (Lectures 2-3)

-- Option B: Edge Detection and Hough Transform (Lecture )
+- Option B: Edge Detection and Hough Transform (Lecture 3)

-- Option C:  Local Features and Panorama Stitching (Lecture )
+- Option C:  Local Features and Panorama Stitching (Lecture 4)

 ## Part 2 (50%):